 Toddler Approved – Egg Carton Spring Flowers

 Egg cartons make an incredible supply to have in the classroom.
-There are tons of activities and crafts you can make using them.
-These painted spring flowers turn something you’d usually just throw out, into a beautiful spring craft.
+There are tons of activities and crafts you can create using them.
+These painted spring flowers turn something you’d usually throw out into a beautiful spring craft.

 I Hearty Crafty Things – Yarn Wrapped Cloud and Rainbow Craft